Hair Cycling Could Give You Your Healthiest Hair Ever & I'm Proof

 please sound off in the comments because I want to know if this is a thing and/or makes any sense😂♬ original sound - kelsey griffin

-Jenn Lynton, hairstylist and colourist at Neil Moodie Studio, says hair cycling checks out.
+Jenn Lynton, hairstylist and colourist at Neil Moodie Studio in London, says hair cycling checks out.
 In fact, she has been doing it for years.
 "It means your hair and scalp are in optimal health," says Jenn, "because your hair doesn't only need one type of treatment."
 Depending on the weather or your lifestyle, for example, your hair and scalp needs are ever changing.

 Jay Dharamshi, hair specialist and cofounder of SKY Clinic, agrees that there's method in the viral hack.
 "There are lots of benefits to hair cycling as it basically involves using different products to target different concerns," says Jay.
 One day your hair might be super oily and require a clarifying shampoo.
 Another day, the ends could feel dry and be in need of something more moisturising.
 "Hair cycling is beneficial for all hair textures, for example straight, curly, thick and fine, as well as all types, like oily or dry," says Jay.
 Everyone has different requirements, though, so Jenn suggests chatting to your hairstylist if you don't know where to start.

 Like Kelsey, hair cycling is something I've realised I've been doing for the last couple of months unintentionally.
 I use lots of moisturising hair creams, dry shampoo and hairspray so my strands and scalp can be prone to buildup, which leads to excess oil and eventually dandruff.
 Approximately every third wash I reach for a clarifying shampoo.
-Right now I alternate between K18 Peptide Prep Detox Shampoo, £39, and Head & Shoulders Scalp Detox Anti Dandruff Shampoo, £5.99 (a trusty, affordable favourite of mine).
+Right now I alternate between K18 Peptide Prep Detox Shampoo, $59, and Head & Shoulders Supreme Shampoo, $3 (a trusty, affordable favourite of mine).

 Advertisement